 Silent Valley National Park is an untouched natural wonder located in the Palakkad district of Kerala.
 Despite its name, this beautiful destination is full of sounds and sights to experience.
-Even if Silent Valley is a year-round tourist destination, it is changes with the season.
-Silent Valley National park is home to some rare animal species such as the Lion Tailed Macaque and the Nilgiri Tahr.
+Even if Silent Valley is a year-round tourist destination, it changes with the season.
+Silent Valley National Park is home to some rare animal species such as the Lion Tailed Macaque and the Nilgiri Tahr.
 It is also home to the greenest of evergreen forests.
 Many wildlife enthusiasts and nature lovers find this place as their most preferred biodiversity hub.
-Visit our website to get more information about Silent Valley National Park if you are looking for a vacation destination away from the clutter and chaos your city.
+Visit our website to get more information about Silent Valley National Park if you are looking for a vacation destination away from the clutter and chaos of your city.

 An Ecologically Diverse Area On Earth

-The Silent Valley National Park is on the top of the list of many travelers to Kerala for several reasons.
+The Silent Valley National Park is at the top of the list of many travelers to Kerala for several reasons.
 It is certainly an ecologically diverse region on earth where they can encounter unique flora and fauna.
 Reach Mukkali, which is nearly two hours away from Palakkad for a trip to this awe-inspiring tourist destination.
 The Silent Valley National Park and the lovely Kunti River that flows through this region can be done within a day.

 An Untouched Natural Wonder In India

 Located in the middle of the Nilgiri Biosphere Reserve, an ecologically diverse region, the Silent Valley National Park is an untouched natural wonder of the country.
 Even though this park is named as Silent Valley, this destination is full of sounds and sights despite its unique name.
-It is a favorite spot for many nature lovers because they cannot enjoy the sheer diversity of the reserve than any other place in the world.
+It is a favorite spot for many nature lovers because they cannot enjoy the sheer diversity of the reserve more than any other place in the world.
 Just visit this place in order to experience the sounds and sights of the jungle.

 Exotic Flora And Fauna

 Spread across around 238 square kilometers of forest land and hills in the Northeastern area of Palakkad district, this beautiful national park overlooks the Mannarkad plains down south and rises up to the elegant Nilgiri plateau up north.
 There are more than 1000 species of flowering plants in the Silent Valley National Park out of which 110 species are orchids.
 This park is famous for a wide range of insects which include nearly 400 species of moths and 200 species of butterflies.
-It is also a home to nearly 128 species of beetles and it is interesting to know that around 10 species of them cannot be found anywhere else in the world.
+It is also home to nearly 128 species of beetles and it is interesting to know that around 10 species of them cannot be found anywhere else in the world.

 Best Time To Visit